Subscribe

 How does one stop a teething pup from biting you?

 While it may not happen overnight, now is the perfect opportunity to start obedience training with your pup to stop biting and nipping early on.
-Teach your puppy that biting hurts by exclaiming, “Ouch,” when they nip and praise them when they stop.
-Thwart biting with plenty of appropriate items they can chew on (not your fingers!) such as puppy-safe bones, frozen treats, and other toys.
+Teach your puppy that biting hurts by exclaiming, “Ouch!” when they nip and praise them when they stop.
+Thwart biting with plenty of appropriate items they can chew on (besides your fingers!) such as puppy-safe bones, frozen treats, and other toys.